by-jp/www.byjp.me/content/notes/twitter/3940024072/index.md

 - imported
 - from-twitter
 ---
-Programmer's day?\!
-Amazing\!
+Programmer's day?!
+Amazing!
 And its tomorrow too - Russia, I'm behind you